 The user must submit a model in GAMS

+format to solve an optimization problem.
 For security purposes, the model

 submitted must adhere to the following conventions:

 If you are unfamiliar with GAMS, the

 Examples of models in GAMS format can be found in the

-GAMS model library and an
+GAMS model library.

-The NEOS Server initially limits the amount of output generated in the
+By default, the NEOS Server limits the amount of output generated in the

 listing file by turning off the symbol and unique element list, symbol cross

 references, and restricting the rows and columns listed to zero.
 This

-behavior can be changed by specifying the appropriate options
+behavior can be changed by specifying the appropriate options in the model

-in the model file.
+file.
 See the

-documentation on the
+documentation on GAMS output

 for further information.